 - If there is a recording of your work available, please submit this to ACA via audio CD, downloadable mp3 link, or by ftp transfer of mp3 files.

-Scores should be printed on paper that is 11 x 17" (Ledger or Tabloid) or smaller, with at least .5 to 1 inch of white space around the edges of the music.
+Scores should be printed on paper that is 11 x 17" or smaller (10x13, 9x12, 8.5x11), with at least .5 to 1 inch of white space around the edges of the music.
 Page numbers must be inside this margin.
 Leave a generous amount of blank space on all margin sides.
 This will enable a clean copy or scan to be made for any future re-printings of your music.
-Re-formatting PDF files to accommodate necessary printing margins or special hand-placement scanning jobs may incur fees to your composer account with ACA.
+Re-formatting PDF files to accommodate necessary printing margins or special hand-placement scanning jobs will incur fees.

-Writing names of instruments, important instructions or page numbers in the margin or near the edges of the paper is risky, as this is easily cut off in print duplication.
+Writing names of instruments, important instructions or page numbers too close to the margin or near the edges of the paper is risky, as this might be cut off in print duplication.

-FILE NAMES: When you save a file to your computer, whether it is a Finale, PDF, mp3, etc. Please start the file name with your surname, followed without any space or punctuation by the title.
+FILE NAMES: When you save a file to your computer, whether it is a Finale, PDF, mp3, etc. Please start the file name with your surname, followed by the title.
 Truncate as needed, to keep the file name to a useable length of not more than 12 or 15 characters.
-Example: HowePrism.pdf or SaccoSonataBsTbnpart.mp3
+Example: Howe_Prism.pdf or Sacco_Sonata_BsTbnpart.pdf

-COVERS: If you are distributing your own ACA-published scores, please use an official ACA cover (see example here) available by download in the various size formats at the end of this page.
+COVERS: If you are distributing your own ACA-published scores, please use an official ACA cover available in the various size formats - contact ACA to receive the template Word docs.
 The files are MS Word compatible, and must be saved (downloaded) to your own computer.
 Once you open it on your own computer, click in the title area to activate the text box, with title page information that you edit for your own scores and then re-save with a new title to your own computer.
 These can be printed as such or converted to PDF.
-Thanks to Jack Melby for working on these covers for us!

-CONTACT INFO: Be aware that ACA is no longer listing its address and phone number on score covers.
+CONTACT INFO: Be aware that ACA and other publishers rarely list their phone number on score covers.
 Our website URL and EMAIL is sufficient for contact information.
-Please revise your own cover templates to reflect this, as it is confusing to performers who try to contact us, or to order scores by contacting an old ACA mailing address.
-We are doing our best to revise addresses on your previously submitted score materials.
+Please revise your own cover templates to reflect this, as it is confusing to performers who try to contact us, or to order scores by contacting an old ACA mailing address or phone number.
+We are doing our best to revise pages for you on your previously submitted score materials.

 At the bottom center of your first page of music, we require this line:

-Copyright 2012 Composer's Name; Publishing license granted to American Composers Alliance, Inc. (BMI)
+©2016 [Your Name]; Publishing license granted to American Composers Edition (BMI)

-If you are making your own covers, the following information is required at the bottom of the title page:American Composers Edition (BMI)www. composers.com
+If you are sending out your scores without ACA covers, the following information is required at the bottom of the title page:American Composers Edition (BMI)www. composers.com